ElegantEngineeringTech/laravel-invoices/README.md

 ];
 ```

-> [!WARNING]
-> Your custom template file must be in `resources/views/vendor/invoices`

 Ensure that your custom template follows the same structure and conventions as the default one to maintain compatibility with various use cases.

-## The Invoice Eloquent Model
+## The `Invoice` Eloquent Model

-The `Invoice`Model design is very similar to the `PdfInvoice`one.

-It provides a powerfull way:
+The design of the `Invoice` Eloquent Model closely mirrors that of the `PdfInvoice` class.

+This model provides powerful features for:

--   to genereate unique and complex serial number
+-   Generating unique and complex serial numbers.
--   to attach your invoice to any model
+-   Attaching your invoice to any other Eloquent model.
--   to join your invoice to a email
+-   Easily including your invoice as an attachment in emails.

 > [!NOTE]
-> Don't forget to publish and run the migrations
+> Remember to publish and run the database migrations

-### Full exemple
+### Complete Example

-Here is a complete exemple of how you can create and store an invoice.
+The following example demonstrates how to create and store an invoice.

-We will consider the following architecture:
+For this illustration, let's assume the following application structure:

--   Teams have users
+-   `Team` models have `User` models.
--   Teams have invoices
+-   `Team` models can have multiple `Invoice` models.
--   Invoices are attached to offers
+-   `Invoice` models can be attached to `Offer` models.

 ```php
 use App\Models\Team;